asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 #### Load next slot - switch to next configuration

 As soon as the button is pressed, the next configuration slot is activated.
-This allows the individual slots to be changes sequentially, using the assigned button.
+This allows the individual slots to be changed sequentially, using the assigned button.
 After the last configuration, the first configuration is automatically activated.
 (This action is only relevant if you stored configurations into multiple memory slots - for an explaination of the slot system please refer to chapter "Using configuration slots").

 #### Load slot by name - switch to configuration with specific name